 The record shows that the appellant did have a reasonable opportunity to file a timely appeal.
-He did receive the notice of initial decision within the appeal period but decided to focus on his training for employment instead of pursuing unemployment insurance benefits.
-When the claimant did file his appeal on October 26, 2017, it was approximately three months late.
-The administrative law judge concludes that the claimant's failure to file a timely appeal within the time prescribed by the lowa Employment Security Law was not due to any Agency error or misinformation or delay or other action of the United States Postal Service pursuant to Iowa Admin.
+Here, the claimant did not file his appeal until after the appeal date when he failed to thoroughly read the initial decision.
+Based on the evidence presented, the administrative law judge concludes that the claimant's failure to file a timely appeal within the time prescribed by the lowa Employment Security Law was not due to any Agency error or misinformation or delay or other action of the United States Postal Service pursuant to Iowa Admin.
 Code r.
 871-24.35(2).
 The administrative law judge further concludes that the appeal was not timely filed pursuant to Iowa Code § 96.6(2), and the administrative law judge lacks jurisdiction to make a determination with respect to the nature of the appeal.
 See, Beardslee v.
 Iowa Dep't of Job Serv., 276 N.W.2d 373 (Iowa 1979) and Franklin v.
 Iowa Dep't of Job Serv., 277 N.W.2d 877 (Iowa 1979).